 The main aim when cycling your new fish tank is to make sure the aquarium is habitable.

-The best way to encourage this process is by introducing bottled bacteria who act as an aquarium cycle starter.
+The best way to encourage this process is by introducing bottled bacteria that act as an aquarium cycle starter.
 If done properly the cycling will only take 2 weeks instead of the traditional 8 to 10.
 This is because the nitrogen cycle can be rushed with the right set of beneficial bacterial species.

 The good news is that be it freshwater or saltwater, your new setup will likely benefit from a good nitrifying bacterial colony.
 Many of us have learned to appreciate a fast nitrogen cycle, so we dutifully supplement the aquarium with a bottle of healthy live bacteria to support its biofilter.

 So what’s the best aquarium supplement that acts as a beneficial bacteria starter?

 The Best Aquarium Bacteria Starters And Supplements?

 Before we go through each entry, have a look at this comparison chart of the reviewed products:

 |1.
 Tetra SafeStart Plus||A freshwater aquarium|

 |2.
 Instant Ocean BIO-Spira||Saltwater fish only and reef tanks|

 |3.
 Nutrafin Cycle||good for both fresh and saltwater aquariums|